 Has your pet ever escaped from your house or backyard?
 Have they ever gone missing for days at a time?
 Even if you answer no to these questions, it’s important to consider the possibility that your pet might go missing one day.
 Millions of cats and dogs go missing every year, and many are never returned to their original owners.
-With a microchip, your loved one has a better chance of being reunited with you if they happen to get lost.
-That’s why we offer pet microchipping services here in Irvine to help companion animals and their loving owners stay together.
+With a cat or dog microchip, your loved one has a better chance of being reunited with you if they happen to get lost.
+That’s why we offer cat and dog microchipping services here in Irvine to help companion animals and their loving owners stay together.

 Placing the microchip is a quick and simple process—your veterinarian will inject the chip under your pet’s skin, between their shoulder blades.
 Following this painless procedure, you will need to register your name and contact information into the Home Again National Pet Recovery Database with your pet’s ID number.
 This will ensure that your pet can be traced back to you if they get lost.

 To read a microchip, animal hospitals and shelters use a handheld scanning device that transmits a radio signal to the chip.
 The chip will in turn transmit its ID number to the scanner, which will display the number on its screen.

 We recommend microchips for most, if not all, of our patients, because we want pet owners to be prepared for the unexpected.
 Pets that are not microchipped have a much smaller chance of being recovered.
 To increase your pet’s safety and the likelihood that you will be able to find them when they go missing, consider having them microchipped.
 If you have any questions about cat or dog microchipping or would like to set up an appointment, let us know at (949) 552-5200.